trapexit/mergerfs/README.md

 ### pin-threads

 Simple strategies for pinning read and/or process threads.
-If process threads are not enabled than the strategy simply works on the read threads.
+If process threads are not enabled then the strategy simply works on the read threads.
 Invalid values are ignored.

 * R1L: All read threads pinned to a single logical CPU.